¶Why it's so hard to stop junk mail

 ¶Junk mail services compared

 The same four services, side by side.
-The first three handle narrow, specialized slices; PaperKarma covers the long tail that none of them touch.
+The first three handle narrow, specialized slices; PaperKarma covers these too – and also the long tail that none of them touch.

 Junk mail services compared